UppaJung/peer-review/README.md

 The model of investigative journalism is *elucidative*: it informs the audience about observed disagreements rather than declaring the winner.

-## Like scientists, peer review should investigate and elucidate
+## Peer review need only investigate and elucidate

 Our practice of submitting research to publications that use peer review for gatekeeping, and reviewing for these publications, demands that we scientists be investigators, prosecutors, and jurors.
 The latter two roles should give us pause.
 If science is to be objective and credible, we must be investigators first.